Non-Toxic Indoor Flea Elimination

 Borate crystals, the safe way to eliminate indoor fleas

 Borate crystals have been used for many years to kill fleas, flea eggs, and flea larvae.
 This substance is odorless, nearly dust-free, and perfectly safe for your pets, for you, and for children.
 Borate crystals are less toxic than boric acid and table salt!
 (Federal regulations require a warning label, but the product is not as lethal as the requirements make it out to be.
 Of course, you don’t want to ingest it or roll around in a pile of it.)

 How to use borate crystals for safe, non-toxic indoor flea elimination:

 1) Purchase the correct amount for the square footage of the area you are treating.
-(Amounts are listed with product: one canister of Dr. Goodpet’s Inside Flea Relief is 1.5 lbs. and treats 150 sq. ft.)
+Amounts are listed with product: one canister of Dr. Goodpet’s Inside Flea Relief is 1.5 lbs. and treats 150 sq. ft.
 My former home in Hawaii was 1200 sq ft, of which only the master bedroom and two smaller bedrooms were carpeted.
-The rest of the bare floor space, I applied it along the floorboards (trim).
+For the rest of the bare floor space, I applied it along the floorboards.
 I used only two canisters.
-Considering it lasts for one year, it’s quite a bargain!
+Considering it lasts for one year, that’s quite a bargain!

 Thoroughly vacuum all floors, carpeting and rugs, under furniture cushions, and your pet’s bedding.
 You might want to shampoo your carpeting prior to application, since it’s best not to shampoo them after application.

 Simply sprinkle the crystals all over carpeting and rugs, under furniture cushions, in the crevices of your pet’s bedding, and along floorboards for bare floors.

-4) For carpeting, you then use a stiff whisk broom (made of corn, palm, or straw) to work the crystals into the carpet, rugs, and under the seam of the floorboards.
+4) For carpeting, use a stiff whisk broom (made of corn, palm, or straw) to work the crystals into the carpet, rugs, and under the seam of the floorboards.
 This is quite a workout.
-I had to take rest periods.
+Be prepared to take a few rest periods.

-5) For bare floors, I used a small dust pan brush to push the crystals under the floorboards as best I could.
-There was some still showing, and I left it there for one week before vacuuming right up against the floorboards to make sure most of it had worked its way under.
+5) For bare floors, use a small dust pan brush to push the crystals under the floorboards.
+There will still be some visible.
+Leave it there for about one week before vacuuming right up against the floorboards to make sure most of it works its way under.